Keyri-Co/keyri-ios-whitelabel-sdk/README.md

 The following methods are available to interact with the Keyri SDK API, which can be used to craft your own custom flows and leverage the SDK in different ways:

-*   `func initializeQrSession(sessionId: String, appKey: String): Result<Session, Error>` - call after obtaining the sessionId from QR-code or deep link.
+*   `func initiateQrSession(sessionId: String, appKey: String): Result<Session, Error>` - call after obtaining the sessionId from QR-code or deep link.
 Returns Session object with Risk attributes (needed to show confirmation screen) or Exception.

-*   `func initializeDefaultScreen(session: Session): Boolean` - to show Confirmation with default UI.
+*   `func initializeDefaultConfirmationScreen(session: Session): Boolean` - to show Confirmation with default UI.
 Alternatively, you can implement a custom Confirmation Screen.
 The Default screen is built using SwiftUI, however the session object is designed to work seamlessly with UIKit as well should you prefer that route

 *   `func Session.confirm(publicUserId: String?, payload: String):Result<Bool, Error>` - call this function if user confirms the dialog.
 Returns authentication result.